Dino Cazares: Equipment

-For the longest time, Cazares was endorsed by Ibanez guitars, specifically custom-made 7-string models with Seymour Duncan Blackouts pickups installed.
-They were usually detuned a whole step (A,D,G,C,F,A,D; from Obsolete on) to allow for even lower registers.
-His main guitar in Asesino is an Ibanez prototype 8-string guitar (standard tuning F#,B,E,A,D,G,B,E) loaded with 2 Seymour Duncan Blackout 8 active pickups.
+Cazares is known for playing Ibanez guitars, using custom-made 7-string models with Seymour Duncan Blackout pickups.
+They were usually detuned a whole step (A,D,G,C,F,A,D; from Obsolete onwards) to allow for even lower registers.
+His main guitar in Asesino is an Ibanez prototype 8-string guitar (standard tuning F#,B,E,A,D,G,B,E) with 2 Seymour Duncan Blackout 8 active pickups.
 Before using Ibanez guitars, his main instrument was a black custom shop ESP M 6-string guitar with a single EMG 81 in the bridge, detuned to B tuning.
 This can be seen in the video for the song "Replica".
-His first known Ibanez 7-string is an Ibanez Universe UV7SBK "Silver Dot", with a modified pickguard to fit a single passive pickup and a volume knob.
+His first known Ibanez 7-string was an Ibanez Universe UV7SBK "Silver Dot", with a modified pickguard to fit a single passive pickup and a volume knob.
 He was also known to have an Ibanez Universe UV777BK with similar modifications, except with an EMG 7-string prototype instead of a passive pickup.

 In January 2015, Ibanez announced a signature model for Dino Cazares, the DCM100.
 It is based on the Ibanez RGD platform, including the 26.5in scale, but features a mahogany body, maple neck with bubinga strip, offset dot inlays, Lo-Pro Edge tremolo, and a single Seymour Duncan Retribution pickup.
 This guitar makes Cazares one of only 4 Ibanez signature artists to have a signature 7-string guitar.

-After being with the company for 22 years, he switch endorsement from Ibanez to Ormsby Guitars, a company based in Perth, Australia.
-He announced the partnership in January 2019, as well as a line of signature models, two of these being revealed at the 2019 Winter NAMM Show.
+In February 2020, Cazares revealed that due to the legal lawsuits that were happening in Fear Factory at the time, he was forced to leave his endorsement with Ibanez after being with the company for 22 years.
+He announced a new partnership with Ormsby Guitars, a company based in Perth, Australia, as well as a line of signature models; two of these being revealed at the 2019 Winter NAMM Show.